Stroke is a serious health concern among the general population.

 Do a FAST Stroke Test

-Observe the patient’s stroke warning signs with a FAST test.
+Observe the patient’s stroke warning signs in men and women with a FAST test.
 This test relies on four simple steps:

 - F = Facial Changes – Ask the patient to smile.
 Look for anything that might affect their facial structure.
 Stroke can cause one side of the face to droop.